Re-Examining The Protestant Work Ethic

 The main conclusion this book pushes us toward is a deep appreciation for the provision God has made for human life in the rhythm of work and leisure.
 That rhythm sounds so simple when we encounter it in the creation account of Genesis and in the fourth commandment that it is easy to miss its significance.
 Yet all the analysis of the problems of work and leisure in society comes back to the keystone of the goodness of both work and leisure in human life.

 Not only are work and leisure goad in themselves, they also balance each other and help to prevent the problems that either one alone tends to produce.
 If we value work and leisure properly, we will avoid overvaluing or undervaluing either one.
 (Ryken 1987, 243)

 If this is the only thing the church has to contribute regarding the issues that continue to plague people's everyday lives, no wonder they continue to turn to self-help books and “life coaches” for their problems.
-After all, they're offering the same banal and inoffensive advice without needing to invoke “this Jesus guy”.
+After all, they're offering the same banal and inoffensive advice without needing to confine themselves to any sort of religious affiliation.

 This isn't to say that individual responsibility/agency doesn't exist, of course it does.
 To say otherwise would be disingenuous.
 But at the same time, society is a complex net of relationships between individuals, something which is constantly molding its members yet is capable of developing in a quasi-autonomous fashion.
 It is based on abstraction upon abstraction, to the point that it can often cause individuals to act against their own nature.
 This is called “alienation”, and it poses a distinct threat which can't be explained by simple character traits such as “greed, laziness, selfishness, etc.”